cko-recruitment/.github/profile/README.md

 |              | Must be 3-4 characters long          |                                                                                                                                                                                     |
 |              | Must only contain numeric characters |                                                                                                                                                                                     |

-Responses must include the following fields:
+Responses for payments that were sent to the acquiring bank must include the following fields:

 | Field                 | Notes                                                                                                                                                                               |
 |-----------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|